onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

 [![](https://github.com/onSec-fr/Keepass-Enhanced-Security-Configuration/blob/main/res/disallowed.png?raw=true)](https://github.com/onSec-fr/Keepass-Enhanced-Security-Configuration/blob/main/res/disallowed.png?raw=true)

 #### More settings
-The settings are poorly documented, but if you want to play around, there is a way :
+Some settings are poorly documented, but if you want to play around, there is a way :
 > In order to create an enforced configuration file, we recommend the following procedure:
 > 1. Download the portable ZIP package of KeePass and unpack it.
 Run KeePass, configure everything as you wish, and exit it.
 > 2. Rename the configuration file to the enforced configuration file name.